Supply Chain Management (3cr)

 Failed (0)

 The student has not actively participated in attendance classes and/or group work.
 The student has serious deficiencies in knowledge, performance and results.
-For example, there is a lack of self-directed information seeking or the required literature has not been read or the required tools and theories have not been used in assignments or non-participation in the required presentations or assignments are completely missing or have been returned late.
-COPYING of any kind is not allowed and will cause the course to be rejected.
+For example, there is a lack of self-directed information seeking, or the required literature has not been read, or the required tools and theories have not been used in assignments, or non-participation in the required presentations, or assignments are completely missing.
+COPY-PASTING of any kind is not allowed and will cause the assignment to be rejected.

 less than 50% of the total points